 This course is designed to challenge the advanced language student.
-There is completion of grammatical constructions with heavy emphasis on Latin literature.
-Much reading of Latin authors such as Martial, Ovid, Catullus, and Vergil.
+There is completion of grammatical constructions with heavy emphasis on Latin literature including readings from Caesar's De Bello Gallico, Vergil's Aeneid, and Ovid's Metamorphoses.

 Prerequisite: Latin III and recommendation of the department